xmtp/libxmtp/README.md

 **What**: XMTP v3-alpha introduces the use of the [double ratchet algorithm](https://signal.org/docs/specifications/doubleratchet/) to keep past and future messages secure.

-**Why**: With double ratchet messaging, each message is encrypted by its own session key.
-If the session key a sender used to send a message becomes compromised:
+**Why**: With double ratchet messaging, each message is encrypted by its own key.
+If a message key becomes compromised:

 - All of their past messages remain secure.
 (Forward secrecy)